GordonITGateway/Studying/README.md

 | **<a href= "https://www.youtube.com/watch?v=qW361k3-BtU"> Kerberos </a>** | **<a href= "https://www.youtube.com/watch?v=0TLDTodL7Lc"> TLS </a>** | **<a href= "https://www.youtube.com/watch?v=86cQJ0MMses"> TLS Handshake </a>** | **<a href= "https://www.youtube.com/watch?v=7U-RbOKanYs"> Password Cracking </a>** |
 | **<a href= "https://www.youtube.com/watch?v=O4xNJsjtN6E"> AES </a>** | **<a href= "https://www.youtube.com/watch?v=C4ATDMIz5wc"> More AES </a>** | **<a href= "https://www.youtube.com/watch?v=GazC3A4OQTE"> OSPF (Djikstra's) </a>** | **<a href= "https://www.youtube.com/watch?v=EFg3u_E6eHU"> More Djikstra's </a>** |
 | **<a href= "https://www.youtube.com/watch?v=Nh2hXUuKXyQ"> SDN </a>** | **<a href= "https://www.youtube.com/watch?v=01ajHxPLxAw&list=PLA9WbCkSbKM4nPaw0O92-VKcry3yYIuA7&index=2"> NAT </a>** | **<a href= "https://www.youtube.com/watch?v=FTUV0t6JaDA"> More NAT </a>** | **<a href= "https://www.youtube.com/watch?v=bBC-nXj3Ng4"> Blockchain (Bitcoin) </a>** |

+### <a href= "https://www.youtube.com/playlist?list=PLZKdGEfEyJhLd-pJhAD7dNbJyUgpqI4pu"> MindMaps </a>
+For the final review in the last 2 weeks or so, I used Destination Certification's CISSP MindMap series.
+It breaks each domain into a set of videos, noting key concepts and acronyms that are relevant to that domain.

 ## CySA+
 ### <a href= "https://www.youtube.com/playlist?list=PLMYSjEaGLw_vGxGsAIUgmkbEm52QR02tx"> Videos </a>